kedar-1/az-dns-forwarder/README.md

 # Containerized Azure DNS Forwarder
+This is a fork of [the project from White Duck Software](https://github.com/whiteducksoftware/az-dns-forwarder)

 > This project is inspired by the [DNS Forwarder VM](https://github.com/Azure/azure-quickstart-templates/tree/master/301-dns-forwarder/).
 It provides a similar experience for a containerized environment.